-Once you have received your invitation to the festival or have confirmed your EFM participation, you will automatically receive an e-mail containing personalised login information to the festival's Digital Cinema Portal.
+Please contact the in order to receive an e-mail containing personalised login information to the festival's Digital Cinema Portal.
 Please do not pass this information on to any third parties (postproduction companies, labs, service providers), but instead contact the to have a separate account created for your contractors.

 Should you encounter problems uploading please contact the to have one of the festival's tech-team members help you.

-If, for some reason, you cannot upload your film, you can still deliver DCP and ProRes files using hard drives.
+If, for some reason, you cannot upload your film, you can still deliver DCP files on a hard drive.
 However, the full cost of transport including customs fees and insurance, as well as the return freight, must be borne by the sender.

 - Hard drives have to be either USB 3.0 or CRU and have to be delivered with a 230 V power-supply, where applicable.
 SSDs are preferred.